oscer-io/oscer/docs/theming/menus.md

 # Menus

-In Laravel CMS menus are defined by code and the menu items are in the database.
+In Oscer menus are defined by code and the menu items are in the database.
 This way we can ensure that the editor does not delete a menu accidentally.

 ## Declaration